CALL US (845) 928-2341

 Criminal Investigations: The department’s Detective is responsible for managing, directing, conducting and co-coordinating investigations that are beyond the capabilities of the patrol unit.
 In addition the Detective coordinates our investigations and assists other law enforcement agencies and jurisdictions with their investigations for the Town of Woodbury.
 The Detective works under the direct supervision of the Lieutenant and Chief of Police.

-Patrol Division: Currently there are fifteen full time patrol officers and two part time officers assigned to this division.
+Patrol Division: Currently there are eleven full time patrol officers, three part time officers, and six SRO's assigned to this division.
 Patrol Officers serve the citizens and businesses of the town.
 They are responsible for the protection of life and property, prevention of crime, detection and arrest of suspects, the preservation of our quality of life, traffic enforcement and police service duties.
 These officers possess a thorough knowledge of the Penal Law, Vehicle & Traffic Law, local ordinances, use of force, crime prevention, department rules, regulations and policies, and modern police operational techniques.
 Patrol officers perform their duties with visual acuity, and sound judgment while being resourceful, patient, courteous and tactful.